nzymedefense/nzyme/README.md

 ## Introduction

-Nzyme collects 802.11 management frames directly from the air and sends them to a [Graylog] (Open Source log management) setup for WiFi IDS, monitoring, and incident response.
+Nzyme collects 802.11 management frames directly from the air and sends them to a [Graylog](https://www.graylog.org/) (Open Source log management) setup for WiFi IDS, monitoring, and incident response.
 It only needs a JVM and a WiFi adapter that supports monitor mode.

+Think about this like a long-term (months or years) distributed Wireshark/tcpdump that can be analyzed and filtered in real-time, using a powerful UI.

-If you are new to the fascinating space of WiFi security, you might want to read my *[Common WiFi Attacks And How To Detect Them]* blog post.
+If you are new to the fascinating space of WiFi security, you might want to read my *[Common WiFi Attacks And How To Detect Them](https://wtf.horse/2017/09/19/common-wifi-attacks-explained/)* blog post.

 ## What kind of data does it collect?